 19. Drying of washing on fences on boundaries of streets

-No person may dry or spread washing on a fence on the boundary of a street or public place.
+No person may dry or spread washing on a fence on the boundary of a street or public place in a manner that obstructs traffic visibility.

 20. Damaging of notice-boards